Dubuque Police Seek Help; Identify These Suspects - NewsBreak

 Related

-(WHBF) – Law enforcement in Clinton County, Iowa, is investigating after suspected human remains were found in the county landfill.
-The Clinton County Sheriff’s Office and the Clinton Police Department were called to the Clinton County Landfill on Oct.
-8 at approximately 10:44 a.m. after employees reported finding possible human remains.
-After further investigation, the […]
+The Clinton County Sheriff’s Office and the Clinton Police Department are investigating after suspected human remains were found in the county landfill.
+The Clinton County Sheriff’s Office and the Clinton Police Department were called to the Clinton County Landfill on October 8 at approximately 10:44 a.m. after employees reported finding possible human remains.
+After further […]

 KWQC

-Note: UPDATE: Bellevue man in custody Sunday